trdtt/Budget-Manager/README.md

 # Budget-Manager
-The Budget Manager is a simple & intuitive app to track your incomes and expenses.
+The Budget Manager is a simple & intuitive Android-App to track your incomes and expenses.

 ## Features & Usage
 ### Start Screen